 INFORMATION FOR STUDENTS

-Honours students experience scientific research, from the inception and planning stages through experimental execution, data analysis, written reporting and oral communication.
+Honours students’ experience in scientific research, from the inception and planning stages through experimental execution, data analysis, written reporting and oral communication.
 They receive support from and are evaluated by their Honours committee which consists of an advisor and two additional committee members.

 AWARDS FOR OUTSTANDING HONOURS WORK